Last Updated On 11th July 2023 By Lauren | Wild Lovely World

 The Douglas Hotel

-Situated in Brodick, the Douglas Hotel* is just a 2-minute walk from the Ferry Terminal so it’s perfect if you’re traveling on public transport.
+Situated in Brodick, the Douglas Hotel is just a 2-minute walk from the Ferry Terminal so it’s perfect if you’re travelling on public transport.
 There’s traditionally Scottish home-cooked food and a bar on-site.
 The rooms are elegantly decorated and each has a luxury bathroom.
 Breakfast is included.
 Rated 9.4/10 on reviews from guests.